No767/Kumiko/README.md

 # Info

-Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services (for the more technical, this is done by contacting APIs).
+Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services with lighting performance in mind.
 For example, you could look up some memes with the Reddit service, or find your favorite anime with the MyAnimeList service.
 Rin supports a lot of services, such as Twitter, MangaDex, Reddit, YouTube, DeviantArt, Hypixel, and many more.
 Rin is also designed to be fast, and uses [Uvloop](https://github.com/MagicStack/uvloop) under the hood, which is 2 times faster than Node.js and reaches the same speeds as many Go programs.
 For more info, please check out the [Docs](https://docs.rinbot.live/).

+# Prefix

+Rin's prefix is `/`

 # Inviting the Bot